Think about this for a moment: Why would you ever choose to be with someone who is not excited to be with you?

-There’s a grey area in dating many people get hung up on — a grey area where feelings are ambiguous or one person has stronger feelings than the other.
+There’s a grey area in dating many people get hung up on—a grey area where feelings are ambiguous or one person has stronger feelings than the other.
 This grey area causes real, tangible issues.
-As a man, a huge question is often whether to be persistent and continue pursuing a woman even when she seems lukewarm or hot/cold on your advances.
-For women, a common question is what to do with men who make their feelings ambiguous.

 “She said she’s not interested, but she still flirts with me, so what do I need to do to get her?”